A complete picture

 of your stroke

-Above-water footage reveals more than most swimmers expect.
-The six areas below cover the full technical picture visible from a poolside camera position.
+Filming above and below the surface reveals more than most swimmers expect.
+The six areas below cover the full technical picture — from body position and breathing on the surface to the catch and kick beneath it.

 Body position & balance